4pplet/waffling60/README.md

 ## Instructions for manufacturing.

 All PCBs except for the SE-version ("Bolaris") can be assembled for use with a bakeneko-style case.
-Simply remove the USB-port from the BOM or do de-select it/tell the manu not to assemble it.
+Simply remove the USB-port from the BOM or de-select it/tell the manu not to assemble it.
+The process will vary depending on what manufacturer is used.

 ## For ordering:
 The following files are needed for the PCB Fab: